WenjunLUO-code/WenjunLUO-code/README.md

 I was born in 2003 in Yongxin County, Ji'an City, Jiangxi Province.
 I am currently pursuing a Bachelor's Degree in Mathematics at the South China University of Technology (SCUT), and will receive my Bachelor's Degree in 2025, and I have recently joined Dr.Liu's group as a research assistant at the University of Macau.

 ---
+### Education
+- B.E.
+Dept. of Information and Computing Sciences, South China University Of Technology, Sep.
+2021 to Jun.
+2025.
+---

 ### 👨‍💻 Research Interests
 - <b>Data-driven model</b>:<br>